 It is better to get the warts diagnosed and checked by a doctor, even if you don’t intend to treat them.
 If you are not trained, it is very easy to confuse a more serious growth for a wart, so you need to get a professional opinion to be sure.

 It can take several months to get rid of genital warts, so you need to persevere with the course of treatment as advised.

 Yes.
 Unlike treatments for other warts, you can’t buy treatment for genital warts over the counter.
 It is only available on prescription.
-You might also need a healthcare professional to apply the treatment, because administering some treatments needs professional training.

 Yes.
 If you are diagnosed with genital warts then it is better for your partner to go and get a check up, in case they also have warts that they might not have noticed.

 You should avoid having sex whilst you’ve got genital warts.
 Instead, you should follow the treatment as prescribed and wait for it to take effect.
 You need to give the warts time to heal.
 Sex can make them bleed and slow down your recovery.
 By not having sex, you’ll recover more quickly.
 You’ll also be less likely to pass the warts on to your sexual partner.

 Even after the warts have cleared up, you can still have traces of HPV in your skin cells.
 For this reason, to be on the safe side, use a condom for the first three months after the warts have cleared up.

 There is no evidence to suggest that having genital warts will affect your fertility.